Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 What happens if we're processing multiple messages in parallel?
 By sheer dumb luck, it's possible that `OrderBilled` may arrive first!
 If it happens that `OrderBilled` arrives first, it would be discarded, assumed to belong to an already-finished saga.
 Then, `OrderPlaced` would arrive and start a new saga instance, but its partner message would never arrive.

-To ensure we are not making assumptions about which message comes first, we need to tell NServicebus that **both** messages can start a new saga instance.
+To ensure we are not making assumptions about which message comes first, we need to tell NServiceBus that **both** messages can start a new saga instance.

 So, let's change our `ShippingPolicy` class so that instead of implementing `IHandleMessages<T>` we implement `IAmStartedByMessages<T>` for **both** messages instead: